-- (I) Once 1,300 qualified electors reside within the district, one governing board member shall be a person who is a qualified elector of the district and who was elected by the qualified electors, and four governing board members shall be persons who were elected by the landowners. - (II) Once 2,500 qualified electors reside within the district, two governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and three governing board members shall be persons who were elected by the landowners. - (III) Once 3,700 qualified electors reside within the district, three governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and two governing board members shall be persons who were elected by the landowners. - (IV) Once 4,900 qualified electors reside within the district, four governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and one governing board member shall be a person who was elected by the landowners. - (V) Once 6,100 qualified electors reside within the district, all five governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors.
+(I) Once 6,435 qualified electors reside within the district, one governing board member shall be a person who is a qualified elector of the district and who was elected by the qualified electors, and four governing board members shall be persons who were elected by the landowners.

+(II) Once 12,870 qualified electors reside within the district, two governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors, and three governing board members shall be persons elected by the landowners.

+(III) Once 19,305 qualified electors reside within the district, three governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors and two governing board members shall be persons who were elected by the landowners.

+(IV) Once 25,740 qualified electors reside within the district, four governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors and one governing board member shall be a person who was elected by the landowners.

+(V) Once 30,000 qualified electors reside within the district, all five governing board members shall be persons who are qualified electors of the district and who were elected by the qualified electors.
+In the event less than 45,000 qualified electors reside within the district, but the development of the district has completed the construction of 25,000 residential units or more, all five governing board members shall be persons who were elected by the qualified electors.